everware/container-tools/README.md

 repository.

+# Tools

+## run_local.sh

+To help with testing your setup and running your repository on your local machine there is the `run_local.sh` script.

 # Containers

 Basic docker containers for use with `everware`.
-These serve as documetnation/specification for what a container has to do to be `everware`-ready.
+These serve as documentation/specification for what a container has to do to be `everware`-ready.

 They are as basic as possible, so probably not so useful